Buying at Auction

 By PhoneWe’ll call you and bid on your behalf during the auction.
 Call (212) 254-4710 to register or or sign up here.

-AbsenteeSubmit bids in advance via any lot view page in our online catalogues, in person or over the phone, authorizing the auctioneer to bid up to your specified limit.
+AbsenteeSubmit bids in advance via any lot view page in our online catalogues, authorizing the auctioneer to bid up to your specified limit.

 Swann Galleries App